Basel further reins in banks' use of capital models

-Regulators want to cut complexity and inconsistency in capital requirements among big banks that use their own models, rather than methods set out by regulators, to add up credit risks.
+Regulators want to cut complexity and inconsistency in capital requirements among big banks that use their own models, as opposed to methods set out by regulators, to add up credit risks.

 Models typically point to lower capital requirements, a big advantage as credit risk accounts for 70 percent of a bank's capital buffer.
 Regulators suspect big banks of using models to make capital ratios appear stronger than they are.